Christ University: Undergraduate programmes

 The institution entered into a memorandum of understanding with the Centre for Internet and Society, Bangalore to make article writing on Wikipedia a core exercise for the continuous internal assessment of its 1600 undergraduate students in Hindi, Kannada, Tamil, Sanskrit and Urdu.
 The Hindi and Kannada articles may be found at collection of Hindi articles and collection of Kannada articles.

-Post-graduate programmes

-The university offers 47 master's, 17 Master of Philosophy and 21 PhD degree programmes in Humanities, Social Sciences, Science, Law, Education, commerce and management, and Engineering.
-Masters programmes are of two years duration, except for Master of Computer Science and Master of Law which are three years and one-year duration, respectively.

-Publications

-The university has published over 220 books in Kannada, through Kannada Sangha, a non-profit organisation of the university promoting Kannada.